Gold Coast, Australia

 The psychometric test will cost about $180 along with $5.50 for the Green ID identity verification system.
 There are two un-timed tests, a 170 question personality test that should take approximately 30 minutes to complete, and a 141 question emotional intelligence test that should take about 40 minutes to complete.
 You should set aside a maximum of 1.5 hours to complete both tests

-A full day psychometric test training for Bond University will be offered by MedEntry in Feb 2022.
+The full day psychometric test training for Bond University will be offered by MedEntry on the Feb 2022.

 Based on the results of the psychometric test, 250 short listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

 Invitations for interviews will be sent out early to mid-February.

 During the interviews there will be 8 stations, where you will be interviewed by doctors and members of the community from both a medical and non-medical background.

 You will be interviewed on the following: